As of writing this post, this is my list of tools and supplies that I currently use.

 Paper and Pads

 8.5 x 11 Copy Paper – Copy Paper is totally serviceable for sketching if you don’t have or want a sketchbook.
 A bunch of stores with an office supply section should have 8.5 x 11 Copy Paper, otherwise that is not much of an office section.
+Obviously, it’s a lower quality paper, and using anything further than a pencil will cause bleeding and curling, but it’s still the best ever option for learning or practicing art ever.

 Sketch Wallet – It’s a wallet…THAT CAN HOLD A SKETCHBOOK!
 It can fit any 3.5 x 5.5 sketch or notebook.
 Between this and my phone, I have so much pocket space!
 My only real critique is that it’s cumbersome for holding actual cash.
 Despite this, this wallet is a good item to have if you want to practice sketching more often.
 Having a sketchbook on hand at certain times can make a huge difference.